aliasghor/numpy/README.md

-# numpy
+# Hi!
+Welcome to my Python numpy repository
-Hi!
-Welcome to my Python NumPy (Numerical Python) tutorial.
+This [repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories) contains all of my Python NumPy (Numerical Python) tutorial.
+Each of the Python NumPy tutorials will have their own [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).